krateoplatformops/azuredevops-provider-kog-chart/docs/oas_changes_reference.md

 Version: 7.2-preview.1

-The schema for the request body of the `create` operation has been modified to include additional fields not documented in the original OpenAPI Specification (OAS) but required such (`configuration.repository` and `configuration.path`).
+The schema for the request body of the `create` operation has been modified to include additional fields not documented in the original OpenAPI Specification (OAS) but required for a successful operation (`configuration.repository` and `configuration.path`).

-Note: Build Definitions use version 7.2-preview.7
+Note: Build Definitions are used in order to perform `update` and `delete` operations which are not available for Pipelines.Build Definitions use version 7.2-preview.7

 ## `PipelinePermission`

 Version: 7.2-preview.1

-Since the Azure DevOps REST API returns only the pipelines that are authorized for the user, the `PipelinePermission` resource allows you to set the `authorized` field of each `pipeline` in the `pipelines` array to `true` only.
+Since the Azure DevOps REST API returns only the pipelines that are authorized for the user, the `PipelinePermission` resource of this provider allows you to set the `authorized` field of each `pipeline` in the `pipelines` array to `true` only.
 Therefore, the OpenAPI Specification (OAS) of the `PipelinePermission` resource has been modified to restrict the `authorized` field to only accept `true` and set it as the default value.
 This is done by defining a custom schema named `PermissionTrueOnly`.
 In addition, the `ResourcePipelinePermissionsTrueOnly` and `PipelinePermissionTrueOnly` schemas are defined.